Seasons With Chorale: 7

 Do you also have a non-singing "day job"?
 If so, what do you do?

-I'm a freelance artist, violist/violinist and fire performer.
+I'm a freelance performance artist and violist/violinist.
 I also work for a company that offers custom balloon creations for events all over LA.

 Where else do you teach/gig/conduct/sing/perform?

 Some of the ensembles I perform with regularly include The Choir of St. James in the City, The Golden Bridge Consort, Horizon Music Group, Street Symphony, Tonality and LASchola.
 I also play violin/viola for some of the Contact Improv dance jams around town.